PROJECT INFORMATION KEPT UPDATED!

 To make “affordable” sustainable, our West Whins funding strategy successfully prioritised borrowing within the Community (through Ekopia Ltd. plus private loans) and an application to the Scottish Rural Housing Fund (RHF).
 Two Community members offered PET their pension funds as a loan, for a total of £140,000; and another person came to Ekopia offering a £100,000 loan.

-We would very much like to — again — secure a major grant from the Scottish Ministers, and attract donations and loans from within and without the community.
+We have — again — secured a major grant from the Scottish Ministers, and are not needing to attract donations and loans from within and without the community.
 The land has been effectively gifted by Duneland Ltd. (ie sold for a nominal fee).

 The allocation process for these flats will be similar to those used in the previous projects. read more ….